manjaro/pamac/README.md

-Pamac is a GUI for libalpm (pacman) with AUR and Appstream support
+Pamac is a Package Manager based on libalpm with AUR and Appstream support

 #### Features

- - Library to access package infos and run transactions
+ - libpamac: Library to access package infos and run transactions
- - Python bindings
+ - Python bindings for libpamac
- - CLI
+ - pamac: a CLI
- - GTK3 frontend with Dbus daemon
+ - pamac_manager/pamac-updater: a Gtk3 GUI
+ - pamac-tray: a Gtk3 tray icon with updates notifications
- - Tray icon with Updates notifications
+ - ppamac-tray-appindicator: a AppIndicator tray icon with updates notifications

 #### Installing from source